 Our assessments include:

-Shortly after the assessment is complete, an intensive, personalized rehabilitation program will be initiated, allowing your brain maximum recovery.
+Shortly after the assessment is complete, an intensive, personalized rehabilitation program will be initiated, allowing your brain’s maximum recovery.

 Call us today at 844.713.6423 to schedule your FREE Consultation

 In Canada, there are 165,000 serious brain injuries a year, with some of the leading causes being motor vehicle accidents, workplace injuries, and physical activities/contact sports (Conte Jaswal, 2017).
 Concussions and brain injuries of varying degree can have lasting symptoms post-injury such as light and noise sensitivity, dizziness, headaches, blurry vision, and tinnitus to name only a few (Mayo Clinic, 2017).
 Most post brain injury rehabilitation in Toronto focuses on relearning and teaching compensation mechanisms at a physical level.
 This method only addresses the surface issues as opposed to the root problems at a neurophysiological level.
 Studies have demonstrated that clients who participated in neurofeedback treatments had improvements in symptoms such as attention, impulse control, processing speed, short-term memory, and mood (Gray, S. N., 2017).
-At NIb3 in Toronto we focus our brain injury rehabilitation on the underlying problems in a non-invasive, holistic way.
-We specialize in vestibular rehabilitation techniques such as gaze stabilization and specific brain stem stimulation, biofeedback training involving HRV and mindfulness based meditation, and neurofeedback training through 1, 2, and 4 channels EEG and 19-channel qEEG.
+At NIb3 in Toronto we focus our brain injury rehabilitation on the underlying problems in a non-invasive, wholistic way.
+We specialize in vestibular rehabilitation techniques such as gaze stabilization training, specific brain stem stimulation, biofeedback training involving HRV and mindfulness based meditation, and neurofeedback training.